 That aside, the relative percentage of carbohydrates vs fat burning as the fuel your body oxidizes for energy depends on the intensity and duration of the workout.

-Therefore, when we look at the five typical heart rate zones for exercise, your muscles are primarily burning fat for fuel when you are doing workouts with your heart rate in zone 1 or zone 2, whereas more glycogen (stored carbs) is burned for workouts in zones 3, 4, and 5.
+Therefore, your muscles are primarily burning fat for fuel when you are doing workouts with your heart rate in zone 1 or zone 2, whereas more glycogen (stored carbs) is burned for workouts in zones 3, 4, and 5.

 This is why fat burn zone vs cardio zone workouts are done at a lower heart rate.